Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Preliminaries

 The detection branch $\dethead$ is responsible for class prediction $y$ and $box$ regression.
 Since the target class prediction satisfies the characteristics of a Multinomial distribution, the class probability $p$ can be modeled as parameters of the Multinomial distribution~\cite{sensoy2018evidential,pei2024evidential}, which is expressed as: $y \sim P(y \mid p) = Mul(y \mid p)$.

 The evidential learning branch $\evihead$, as shown in Fig.~\ref{fig:det}, is primarily designed to enhance the model's reliability and quantify uncertainty.
-By introducing the Dirichlet distribution, it models the class probability to capture the confidence in the model's predictions.
+By introducing the Dirichlet distribution, the model can represent class probabilities in a way that captures the confidence in its predictions.
 The Dirichlet distribution $Dir(p \mid \alpha)$, as a conjugate prior of the Multinomial distribution, is defined as:

 $\beta(\alpha)$ is the Beta function for the $C$-dimensional Dirichlet distribution. $\alpha=[\alpha_{1},...,\alpha_{C}]$ represents the concentration parameters of the Dirichlet distribution. $S_{C}$ is $\{C-1\}$-dimensional unit simplex.
 In evidential learning, the concentration parameter $\alpha=e+1$, where the the evidence score $e$ is predicted by the evidential learning branch $\evihead$. $e \geq 0$, representing the evidence for class predictions.
 The belief mass $b_{c}$ and uncertainty $u$ for a sample $x$ are defined as: